 - One free TMS publication of your choice per year.

 - Representation on the TMS Board if your representative is elected to fill one of the Affiliate Member seats.

-- Recognition in TMS E-News, TMS Journal and the Membership Guide of your special contribution.
+- Recognition in TMS E-News, TMS Journal, TMS Meetings, and the Membership Guide of your special contribution.

 - Recognition on TMS’s Website with a complimentary link to your website or email address